GlassBricks/typed-factorio/README.md

 ### Variant parameter types

-Variant parameter types (types with "additional fields can be specified depending on ...") are handled as discriminated unions.
-This gives proper type checking for individual variants.
+Variant parameter types (types with "additional fields can be specified depending on type") are handled as a union of all variants (which is often a [discriminated union](https://basarat.gitbook.io/typescript/type-system/discriminated-unions#discriminated-union)).
+This gives proper type checking for each variant.

-The type for a specific variant is prefixed with the either variant name or "Other" for variants without additional fields, e.g. `AmmoDamageTechnologyModifier`, `OtherTechnologyModifier`
+The type for a specific variant is prefixed with the variant name, or with "Other" for variants without additional fields (e.g. `AmmoDamageTechnologyModifier`, `OtherTechnologyModifier`).

+### Types with subclasses

+Some classes have attributes that are documented to only work on particular subclasses.
+For these classes, e.g. `LuaEntity`, there are also these other types that you can _optionally_ use:
+- a "Base" type, e.g. `BaseEntity`, which only contains members usable by all subclasses
+- individual subclass types, e.g. `CraftingMachineEntity`, which extends the base type with members specific to that subclass

+The simple class name, `LuaEntity` in this example, still contains attributes for _all_ subclasses.

 ### Events

 `script.on_event()`, `script.get/set_filters()`, and `script.raise_event()` all have type checking on the event data/filter type, inferred from what is passed as the event name/id.

-You can pass a type parameter to `script.generate_event_name()`, and it will return an `EventId` that holds type info of the event data.
+You can pass a type parameter to `script.generate_event_name<T>()`, and it will return an `EventId` that holds type info of the event data.
 Event functions on `script` can then use the type data when the `EventId` is passed.

 ### Array-like types